18F/18f.gsa.gov/_posts/2019-02-07-the-cloud-is-not-a-virtue.md

 ### Start small

 Rather than trying to migrate an entire system from a data center to the cloud all at once, **start small**.
-Deploy the smallest component you can think of, and that prototype an Authority to Operate (ATO), which could be just a single line of text displayed in a browser.
+Deploy the smallest component you can think of, which could be just a single line of text displayed in a browser, and work to obtain an Authority to Operate (ATO) for the prototype.
 Doing so will force you to **get your security and compliance teams involved early**, and view the challenges of migrating to the cloud from a compliance perspective, and limit the scope of their concerns for each assessment.

 Small, iterative deployments will help you figure out the patterns that will work for your agency and team in terms of managing accounts, putting security protections in place, meeting various security controls, and the many other things that will come up.
 Doing a small cloud deployment all the way through will make subsequent deployments much easier.